Unofficial-UpWork-Users/Mobile-App/README.md

 User Groups having some independence has plenty of precidence in the industry: [Oracle users in 1990 being a well known example](http://www.orafaq.com/wiki/IOUW).

+**You want OFFICIAL SUPPORT?
+If yes then go here: ** https://support.upwork.com

 ## Rules:

 1. Don't expect anyone from UpWork to read anything written here.
 You're sharing for informational purposes with other UpWork users.